pigstake/my-11ty-folio/posts/ridwell-member-signup.md

     alt='Figma screenshot of design work'
   />
   <h4>Iteration challenges and decisions</h4>
   <p>A ha!
 A few weeks after launch, thanks to user interviews I facilitated, we learned that people want to know how big the Ridwell bin is and how easy it is to change or cancel their plan after they sign up.
 My product manager and a co-founder expressed concern about telling people how easy it is to cancel.
 Won’t this reduce retention?
 They were attracted to the idea of making it difficult to cancel, of obfuscating this information.
 Given my research, and examples of subscription services that make a benefit of easy plan switching, pausing, or canceling, I convinced the team to test out a low-effort solution.
 We added a few lines of copy.
-Customer retention didn‘t drop at all, and subscription conversion steadily increased in the next several months.</p>
+Customer retention didn’t drop at all, and subscription conversion steadily increased in the next several months.</p>
   <img
     class='post-img'
     src='../../img/ridwell/img-plans.png'